trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 \rightharpoonup \mathit{Value}
 $$

+We have some key types of atomic expressions and how they are evaluated.

+Atomic values that can be immediately returned such as integers, booleans, void, null.

-Then evaluation is simply knowing what the frame pointer offset is to do a lookup of the atomic value.
-Since we have encoded this with the name of the expression along with the frame pointer we have the frame address encoded into the store.
+Register lookups simply involve knowing what the frame pointer offset is to do a lookup of the atomic value.
+Since we have encoded this with the name of the expression along with the frame pointer we have the frame address encoded into the store with `(fp, name)`.
+There are two special registers `"$this"` and `$ex`, but use the same semantics as other register lookups.

+Accessing an object field is similar to register lookups, you get the field offset from the object pointer with `(op, field)` from the store.

 {% codeblock aexp_eval.rkt lang:racket %}
 ; AExp X FP X Store -> Value
-(define (atomic-eval aexp fp σ)
+(define (eval/atomic aexp ptr σ)
   (match aexp
     [(? atom?) aexp]
+    [`(object ,name ,field)
+        (lookup σ (lookup σ ptr name) field)]
-    [else (lookup σ fp aexp)]))
+    [else (lookup σ ptr aexp)]))

 ; A helper to determine if these are plain values (define (atom? aexp)